-Tomato and borlotti bean soup with sundried tomato garlic bread and hazelnut dukkah
+Tomato, fennel and borlotti bean soup with sundried tomato garlic bread and hazelnut dukkah

 Cook time: 30 minutes

-Dice the onion and the carrot.
+Peel and dice the onion and the carrot.

-Mince the garlic.
+Peel and mince the garlic.

 Slice the bread on a slight bias, not quite all the way through.
-Spread each slice with the butter, then wrap in foil and place in the oven for 15 minutes.
-If you like it crispy, unwrap it and cook for another 5 minutes.
+Spread each slice with the butter, then wrap in foil and place in the oven for 10 minutes.
+If you like it crispy, unwrap it and bake for another 5 minutes.

 Return the soup to the pot along with the beans and heat through.
-Taste and add more salt as needed.
+Taste and add more salt, as needed.